The moment-weight inequality and the Hilbert-Mumford criterion: Rationality

-\begin{theorem} Let $(X,\om,J)$ be a closed K\"ahler manifold equip\-ped with a Hamiltonian group action by a compact Lie group $\rG$ which is generated by an equivariant moment $\mu:X\to\cg$.
+\begin{thm} Let $(X,\om,J)$ be a closed K\"ahler manifold equip\-ped with a Hamiltonian group action by a compact Lie group $\rG$ which is generated by an equivariant moment $\mu:X\to\cg$.
 Then the following holds.

 {\bf (i)} Condition~(A) holds if and only if there exists a Hermitian line bundle $E\to X$ and a Hermitian connection $\nabla$ on $E$ such that the curvature of $\nabla$ is